samyuktsriram/ens100/README.md

 ```
 ---

-Make sure to install the python and jupyter extensions in vs code, just go to the extentions tab
+Make sure to install the python and jupyter extensions in vs code, just go to the extentions tab.

 Select the Kernel after this.

-**Install packages**
+## Install packages

 ```console
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu